AbhishekPatel1811/DevTinder/Backend/src/work.md

 Add timestamps to the userSchema
-Add API level validation on Patch request & signup Post API Data sanitization - Add API validation for each field
+Add API level validation on Patch request & signup Post API Data sanitization - Add API validation for each field Install validator, explore validator library functions and use it for password, email and photoURL